Monviso

 Human History

 Monviso has been recognized as a landmark since antiquity, visible to travelers crossing the Po Plain and identified by Dante Alighieri as the source of the Po in the Divine Comedy.
-The Buco di Viso, a tunnel carved through the mountain at 2,882 meters in 1480, represents one of the earliest Alpine tunnels, constructed for trade between the Marquessate of Saluzzo and France.
-The mountain became a pioneering objective for alpinism, with the first ascent in 1861 by William Mathews creating international interest.
-The Po's source at Pian del Re has been a site of symbolic national importance since Italian unification.
+The Buco di Viso, a tunnel carved through the mountain at 2,882 meters, was completed in 1480 on behalf of the Marquis of Saluzzo, representing one of the earliest Alpine road tunnels constructed for trade between the Marquessate of Saluzzo and France.
+[1] The mountain became a pioneering objective for alpinism, with the first ascent on August 30, 1861 by William Mathews, Frederick Jacomb, and guides Jean-Baptiste and Michel Croz, creating international interest in the peak.
+[2] The Po's source at Pian del Re has been a site of symbolic national importance since Italian unification.

 Park History

-The park was established in 1990 to protect the alpine environments of the Monviso massif from infrastructure development and overuse while preserving the cultural heritage associated with the mountain.
-The UNESCO Global Geopark designation in 2013 recognized the area's geological significance.
-Transboundary cooperation with the French Queyras Regional Natural Park across the border creates a larger protected landscape.
+The park was established in 2016 to protect the alpine environments of the Monviso massif from infrastructure development and overuse while preserving the cultural heritage associated with the mountain.
+[1] It incorporates the territory of the earlier Parco del Po Cuneese, established by the Piedmont Region in 1990.
+The UNESCO Transboundary Biosphere Reserve designation for Monviso was approved in 2013–2014, recognizing the area's ecological significance across the Italian-French border.
+[2] Transboundary cooperation with the French Queyras Regional Natural Park across the border creates a larger protected landscape.
 Management balances mountaineering access with ecological protection, maintaining the alpine refuge system while limiting new infrastructure development.

 Major Trails And Attractions

-The ascent of Monviso (3,841m) via the normal route is a serious mountaineering endeavor requiring climbing skills and glacier experience.
-The Giro di Viso multi-day trek circumnavigates the mountain through stunning alpine scenery, crossing into France via high passes.
-The Po source at Pian del Re (2,020m) provides an accessible day-hike destination of symbolic importance.
-The historic Buco di Viso tunnel offers a unique walk through the mountain.
+The ascent of Monviso (3,841 m) via the normal route is a serious mountaineering endeavor requiring climbing skills and glacier experience.
+[1] The Giro di Viso multi-day trek circumnavigates the mountain through stunning alpine scenery, crossing into France via high passes.
+The Po source at Pian del Re (2,020 m) provides an accessible day-hike destination of symbolic importance.
+The historic Buco di Viso tunnel offers a unique walk through the mountain at 2,882 meters.
 The glacial lakes including Lago Chiaretto provide turquoise jewels in the alpine landscape.
 Summer wildflower meadows at Pian del Re are spectacular in July.

 Visitor Facilities And Travel